ValheKouneli/SlidingTicTacToe/documentation/progress_report_week2.md

 Time spent: 2,5h

-WED: More reordering the class structure.
+WED: More re-ordering the class structure.
 Trying to make the game run.
 Hitting head on a wall.
 Buggy code is buggy.

+Time spent: 4h

+THO: Made the game run.
+Lot of refactoring.
+Still a lot of time goes to learning the ways of Java.

 Time spent: 4h